 It’s no secret that fall is NOT one of my favorite seasons — the unpredictable weather, soggy leaves covering the ground, those first few flakes of snow that signal winter is on its way… Actually, I’m okay with the snow.
 That is, through about January 1st, and then I’ve had my fill for the year.
 But overall, I’m definitely a spring/summer kind of girl.

-This Cheesy Meatball Casserole gets its start with Carando Abruzzese Meatballs.
+This cheesy meatball casserole gets its start with Carando Abruzzese Meatballs.
 You’ll find these Italian-style meatballs in the fresh meat deli section at Giant Eagle.
 Filled with Old World flavors, like premium pork, Parmesan cheese, and parsley, they’re a super versatile way to get a delicious dinner on the table fast!
-And I feel good knowing that Carando Meatballs contain no MSG or fillers.
-In addition, they’re gluten-free if that’s a concern of yours.
+And I feel good knowing that Carando meatballs contain no MSG or fillers.
+In addition, they’re also gluten-free if that’s a concern of yours.

 5-Ingredient Cheesy Meatball Casserole

 Fresh spinach is a fantastic way to add a boost of nutritious greens to hot dishes.
 I regularly stir it into Italian fare, because it just kind of melts into the sauce.
-I’ve found that my kids don’t even bother trying to pick it out! #momwin
+In fact, it’s so mellow that I’ve found that my kids don’t even bother trying to pick it out! #momwin